-WASHINGTON, D.C. — Congressman Fred Keller (PA-12) released the following statement after voting against the Bipartisan Budget Act of 2019:
+Washington, D.C. — Congressman Fred Keller (R-PA) made the following statement today after voting against both articles of impeachment:

 In The News

 State Rep. Tim Hennessey, the chairman of the House Transportation committee, said the proposal to toll Pennsylvania bridges is still in the preliminary stages.
 “It’s not something people need to be alarmed about now,” he said.

 That means it is exactly the time to be worried, or at least very aware of the proposal.